 Gallup estimates the cost of employee turnover to be more than $1 trillion annually to replace individuals who voluntarily leave.
 The costs associated with recruitment, training, and loss of productivity equate to one-half to two times the position’s salary.

 Losing highly productive employees can lower morale and decrease efficiency, especially if the increased workload falls on the remaining team members.
 This vacancy can easily affect your bottom line.

 Besides the high cost of turnover, retaining good employees has other benefits.
 Here are a few examples:

-- Lower recruiting costs – by focusing on retention, recruiting costs a business will have to eventually payout are lowered.
+◦ Lower recruiting costs – by focusing on retention, recruiting costs a business will have to eventually pay are lower.
 Expenses include recruiter fees, airfare, and accommodations for the potential candidate, and training and onboarding once hired.

 Calculating Employee Retention Rate